Soldiers & Camouflage 2003-

 This is an ongoing body of work, deserving its own page.

-It has a starting point: an upside down newspaper image from the first days of the Iraq invasion.
+It has a starting point: an upside down newspaper image from the first days of the Iraq invasion back in 2003.

 This image shows a charging soldier, possible British.
-I worked on this image -upside down- for over an year until one day, bored to death for such de-construction, I turned the image around and saw the humanity of the soldier - and also his fear.
-Here was a son, a father, a brother, and I didnt know if he was alive, injured or back home.
-This kickstarted the need for compiling other images from the press of ongoing conflicts -too many- and undertake studying the painterly qualities of camouflage.
+Renata worked on this image -upside down- for over an year until one day, bored to death after so much de-construction, turned the image around and saw the humanity of the soldier - and also his fear.
+Here was a son, a father, a brother, and Renata didn't know if he was alive, injured or back home.
+This kickstarted the need for compiling other images from the press of ongoing global conflicts -too many.
+Renata then started to study the inherent painterly qualities of camouflage.
+The international press was the main source of inspiration, as the invasion of Iraq turned over the years into an unsolvable conflict and the militarisation of all aspects of Renata’s birth country, Venezuela, became a full-blown narco-led dictatorship.